initialcommit-com/git-story/README.md

 $ git-story
 ```

 5) A default animation `.mp4` file will be created using the most recent 8 commits on your checked-out Git branch.
+By default, video output file is created in the current directory, within a subdirectory called `git-story_media`.
+The location this subdirectory is customizeable using the command line flag `--media-dir=path/to/output`.

 6) Use command-line options for customization, see usage: